Jaydee8652/EspressoBatch/README.md

 ### User Specific Parameters

-- Replace the value for "param_email" with the name of an email you control.
-Slurm events will be forwarded to this email.
+- Replace the value for "param_email" with an email you control.
+Slurm events will be forwarded to this email

 - Replace the value for "param_account" with your account on the cluster